Java-Programming-101/StoreProject/README.md

 - Type "npm install" and wait for that to finish.
 - Type "npm start" Providing there are no issues you should have an internet browser pop up. (depending on the state of the project a good looking page may or may not show up but your internet browser should definatly open)

+# Execute
+- For execute the MIDLEWARE code (Use your IDE, prefferable IntelliJ Idea)
+  - Go to StoreServiceLayer
+  - Go to co.shinetech
+  - Select and run StoreBoot.java that have the main() method
+- For execute the FrontEnd code
+  - Go to the StoreUILayer directory (..\storeapp\StoreUILayer) and open the command line (Windows=cmd)
+  - run the following statement in the command line: npm start
+  - then use a browser on port 3000: http://localhost:3000

 # More detail to come, not complete yet.
 The following section will be padded out with a very basic description and links to useful resources....